-• Use the menu item Floor Design | Punching Shear | Execute Punching Shear to perform a check of punching (two-way) shear for this slab.
+- Specify the stud diameter as 0.375 in (#3); shear reinforcement type is stud and number of rails per side is 2.
+The user can modify this per column or select all columns to modify all columns at once. - Use the menu item Floor Design | Punching Shear | Execute Punching Shear (1) to perform a check of punching (two-way) shear for this slab.
 The program will show the following dialog when done.

-FIGURE 6.8-17 PUNCHING SHEAR CHECK COMPLETION DIALOG
+FIGURE 6.8-16 PUNCHING SHEAR CHECK COMPLETION DIALOG